Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

 # Modularising Single-Cell sequencing analysis-2024
 Only one layer of the intricate regulatory system that controls signaling and cellular function is captured by scRNA-seq.
 Better results have been made possible by significant efforts to quantify additional modalities at single-cell resolution, such as chromatin accessibility, surface proteins, T cell receptor (TCR)/B cell receptor (BCR) repertoires, and spatial location.
 These features will keep expanding and with it the tools to analyze it.
 With over 1000 tools currently available for analyzing the single-cell sequencing results, it becomes crucial to filter the best results that could support the hypothesis at hand.
-There are several steps to the anlaysis of scRNA-seq data.
+There are several steps to the analysis of scRNA-seq data:
+* Pre-processing
+* Quality control & Filtering
+* Dimensionality reduction
+* Clustering & Visualisation
+* Cell-type annotation
+* Differential gene expression analysis
+* Trajectory inference
+* Gene set enrichment analysis, amongst other.